2ndQuadrant/pg_stat_plans/README.rst

   mydb=# CREATE EXTENSION pg_stat_plans;

-Earlier releases (that lack the extension mechanism - in practice, this is limited to version 9.0) must create the extension by executing the SQL script directly::
+Earlier releases (that lack the extension mechanism - in practice, this is limited to version 9.0) must install the module by executing the SQL script directly::

   psql mydb -f pg_stat_plans.sql